fusion809/fusion809.github.io/LFS/index.md

 * [`updates_no.sh`](https://github.com/fusion809/lfs-scripts/blob/master/updates_no.sh) &mdash; checks for updates using the `updates` command in the shell profile.
 It displays `$in_progress $mod_time  $no_updates 󰂕 $no_missing_total  $no_failed` where `$in_progress` is replaced with nothing if the `updates` command is not running, and `󰦕 ${percent}% ` otherwise, where `$percent` is an approximation of how far through the running of `updates` we are. `$mod_time` is replaced with the time the `updates` command last stopped running. `$no_updates` is replaced with the number of available package updates. `$no_missing_total` is replaced with the number of packages with missing inventories. `$no_failed` is replaced with the number of package versioning failures.
 * [`update-table.sh`](https://github.com/fusion809/lfs-scripts/blob/master/update-table.sh) &mdash; generates a more compact table of packages with updates, missing inventories and versioning failures.
 It is run to generate the tooltip for the right widget.

 Left-clicking the right widget opens a terminal in which `update` is run.
 Middle-clicking the right widget re-runs `updates` to update the displayed values.
-Right-clicking the right widget runs `tail -f ~/updates.log` (which contains the output of the last `updates` run).
+Right-clicking the right widget runs `tail -f ~/updates.log` (`~/updates.log` contains the output of the last `updates` run).

 # KDE Plasma
 KDE Plasma was the second desktop I installed.
 Spacer extension is installed, as is the [Command Output](https://github.com/Zren/plasma-applet-commandoutput) Plasma widget.